Allspice: Uses

-Allspice is an important part of Swedish and Finnish cuisine.
+Allspice is an important part of Swedish, Finnish and Norwegian cuisine.
 Whole allspice is used to flavour soups as well as stews such as Karelian hot pot.
-Ground allspice is also be used in various dishes, such as minced meat sauces, Swedish meatballs, lutefisk and different cakes.
+Ground allspice is also used in various dishes, such as minced meat sauces, Swedish meatballs, and different cakes.

-Cultivation and trade
+Cultivation

 The allspice tree, classified as an evergreen shrub, can reach 10–18 m in height.
 Allspice can be a small, scrubby tree, quite similar to the bay laurel in size and form.
 It can also be a tall canopy tree, sometimes grown to provide shade for coffee trees planted underneath it.
 It can be grown outdoors in the tropics and subtropics with normal garden soil and watering.
 Smaller plants can be killed by frost; larger plants are more tolerant.
 It adapts well to container culture and can be kept as a houseplant or in a greenhouse.

+Pimenta grows in Tonga and in Hawaii, where it has become naturalized on Kauaʻi and Maui.
+Jamaica remains the leading source of the plant, although some is grown by other countries in the same region.

-Christopher Columbus discovered allspice on his second New World voyage, and the plant soon became part of European diets.
-At the time, it was found only on the island of Jamaica, where birds readily spread the seeds.
+Allspice was found only on the island of Jamaica, where birds readily spread the seeds.
 To protect the pimenta trade, Jamaican growers guarded against export of the plant.
 Many attempts at growing the pimenta from seeds were reported, but all failed.
 Eventually, passage through the avian digestive tract, whether due to the acidity or the elevated temperature, was found to be essential for germinating the seeds, and successful germination elsewhere was enabled.
-Today, pimenta grows in Tonga and in Hawaii, where it has become naturalized on Kauai and Maui.
-Jamaica remains the leading source of the plant, although some is grown by other countries in the same region.